Shubhamsaboo/kairos_gpt3/CONTRIBUTE.md

 ## 🙏 Thank You

-Once again, thanks so much for your interest in contributing to Kairos Gpt-3 Sandbox.
+Thanks so much for your interest in contributing to this sandbox.
 We're excited to see your contributions!